 1. Closed Cell Foam

 Closed-cell foam is formed by squeezing a rubber compound with high-pressure nitrogen gas.
-Closed-cell foam comes in various sizes and densities to suit multiple residential and commercial applications.
+It is available in various sizes and densities to suit multiple residential and commercial applications.

 Thanks to its outer cells, it’s relatively tough and non-porous, which acts as a vapor barrier.
 This type of foam is suitable for home furniture, carpet underlay, bedding, vehicle, and pipe insulation.